WE ARE HIRING!

 Sheriff’s Deputies have the authority to enforce laws in cities and towns as well as rural areas within Bottineau County.
 While many of the responsibilities are regulated by the state and federal government, the Sheriff's primary role is still to preserve peace and order in the county.

 The Sheriff’s Office operates a new state-of-the-art 911 Dispatch Center covering Bottineau and Renville Counties.
-The dispatch center is staffed 24/7 serving as the primary link between the public and Law Enforcement, Fire, and EMS, with Next-Generation 9-1-1 services including Text-to-911.
-All 12 dispatchers are certified Emergency Medical Dispatchers to give life saving instructions during an emergency, as well as certified Correctional Officers.
+The Bottineau/Renville 911 Dispatch Center is staffed 24/7 with at least two Dispatchers at a time.
+Serving as the primary link between the public and Law Enforcement, Fire, and EMS, with Next-Generation 9-1-1 services including Text-to-911.
+All dispatchers are certified Emergency Medical Dispatchers with several other incident specific trainings to give life saving instructions during an emergency.
+All Dispatchers are also cross-trained certified Correctional Officers.

 Emergency Dial 9-1-1